Contact Us for a Free Consultation 303-252-1012

 Conservatorship and guardianship

 A conservatorship is established only by a court.
 The appointed person, the conservator, assumes the management responsibilities of the estate of a protected person' assets.
 Reasons for conservatorship can include a disability such as dementia due to Alzheimer's or Parkinson's, or chronic drug or alcohol abuse and has property in need of protection.
 Colorado court grants guardianship for the purpose of making personal decisions, such as where a person will live and who the caregivers will be.
 Conservatorship and guardianship are also referred to as protective proceedings.
-As a solo attorney experienced in these protective proceedings, Katrina S. Jones PC guides you through the petitioning and annual reporting for uncontested proceedings.
+As a solo attorney experienced in these protective proceedings, Katrina guides you through the petitioning and annual reporting for uncontested proceedings.

 Need to initiate protective proceedings, but don't know where to start?